 \subsection{Semantic Segmentation on 3D Point clouds}

-There are mainly three categories for 3D semantic segmentation methods: projection-based methods, voxel-based methods and point-based methods.
-Multi-view projection based methods\cite{kundu2020virtual, zhang2020fusion, dai20183dmv} project the 3D data into 2D from multiple viewpoints, therefore they can easily process the projected data on 2D convolution networks.
-However, these methods suffer from occlusion, view-point selection, misalignment and other defects that may limit the performance.
-Voxel-besed methods like Submanifold Sparse Convolution\cite{graham20183d}, MinkowskiNet\cite{choy20194d} and Occuseg\cite{han2020occuseg} first quantize the point cloud data into voxels and perform sparse 3D convolution on the voxels.
+There are three categories for 3D semantic segmentation methods: projection-based methods, voxel-based methods and point-based methods.
+Multi-view projection-based methods\cite{kundu2020virtual, zhang2020fusion, dai20183dmv} project the 3D data into 2D from multiple viewpoints, therefore they can easily process the projected data on 2D convolution networks.
+However, these methods suffer from occlusion, view-point selection, misalignment, and other defects that may limit the performance.
+Voxel-based methods like Submanifold Sparse Convolution\cite{graham20183d}, MinkowskiNet\cite{choy20194d} and Occuseg\cite{han2020occuseg} first quantize the point cloud data into voxels and perform sparse 3D convolution on the voxels.
 These methods can often achieve good segmentation performance but severely suffer from heavy memory and time consumption.
-Point based methods directly take raw point cloud data as network input.
+Point-based methods directly take raw point cloud data as network input.
 PointNet\cite{qi2017pointnet} and PointNet++\cite{qi2017pointnet++} process point cloud data with stacked MLPs.
 DGCNN\cite{wang2019dynamic} proposes EdgeConv to capture local geometry by dynamically generating graphs for points with their neighbors.
 PointCNN\cite{li2018pointcnn} and PointConv\cite{wu2019pointconv} formulate convolution operations in 3D using KNNs for each point.
-KPConv\cite{thomas2019kpconv} uses filters and kernel points in euclidean space to formulate convolution operation with distances of points within the filter.
+KPConv\cite{thomas2019kpconv} uses filters and kernel points in Euclidean space to formulate convolution operations with distances of points within the filter.